vzcaffaro/programming-languages-2020/assignment-1.md

 **Proper use of git will be taken into account for grading.**

 In your repo, make a folder called Assignment1.
 You can keep your version of the file `fractions.hs` there, as well as your version of the folder `Calculator`.
+Build up your version of `fractions.hs` step by step as the template will not compile.
+Do not change my names of the functions (they are part of the specification).

 ## Part 1: Recursion (5 points)